bencoveney/Items/Items/Docs.md

   - [ ] An example of this is ID, which should probably only populated and validated when the object is added to the database.
 - [ ] Nullability and Constraints have overlapping responsibility.
 - [ ] Constraints can overlap in responsibility.
-- [ ] String value # of instances of in addition to contains.
+- [ ] string value # of instances of in addition to contains.
 - [ ] Allow you allow/disallow the default value?

 ### Loading from Database

-String length is loaded from the column definition.
+string length is loaded from the column definition.
 Unique constraints are used to apply unique attribute constraints.

 Null values arent enforced here (enforced by nullability instead) but some useful info could be inferred from it.